saifg12345/final-blog/index.md

 ---

-This is a simple webpage that has been handbuilt by [Kev Quirk](https://kevq.uk) using the Jekyll static site generator and [Simple.css](https://simplecss.org).

-Please feel free to take a look around.
-If you're interested, you can find the source code for this site [on GitHub](https://github.com/kevquirk/jekyll-simple.css).
+Hi, my name is Saif Garasia and welcome to my music blog!
+I'll be reviewing new and old music albums and singles weekly and writing my personal thoughts as well as my honest take on them.
+I'll also be covering some of my favorite albums, genres, and lyrics and potentially some side tangents (stay tuned!)
+If you'd like to take a look at the source code behind this blog, go on over to (https://github.com/saifg12345/final-blog) if you're interested.
+Massive thanks to Kev Quirk for the process behind this blog (a lot of resources come from him, check him out at (https://github.com/kevquirk), does some amazing work!)